introspeqt/introspeqt/README.md

 ##Installation

-At the moment `instrospeqt` is not available to be installed from the Python Package Index.
-Having said that, you can use one of the following methods.
+### From the Python Package Index

+You can install `introspeqt` using the following command:

+	pip install introspeqt

 ### Clone the repository